PhysicsOfData/LaboratoryOfComputationalPhysics_Y4/README.md

    `git push origin <BranchName>`

    * When appropriate, propagate your development also to the repo you originally forked (upstream).
 For that you need to go for a pull request, which is done from GitHub.
 Pay attention to set the correct starting and destination branches.

+   *  If you did some push to origin/<BranchName> from different local positions (i.e. Lab's Pc and your Personal Laptot) and you want to synch these you can do that command, in that way you always have your file as you modified them from the last Pc you push it to origin:

+   `git checkout main`

+   `git merge origin main`

+   `git checkout <BranchName>`

+   `git merge origin <BranchName>`